May 3, 2025

 Share

-Here are the five most common barriers holding companies back — and what leading teams are doing to break through.
+Here are the five most common barriers holding companies back, and what leading teams are doing to break through.

 Barrier #1: No internal ownership or accountability

-Marketplace execution is inherently cross-functional — it touches finance (billing), ops (quoting and fulfillment), product (listing strategy), partnerships (co-sell alignment), and sales (closing deals).
 Without someone to orchestrate that complexity, teams remain reactive and siloed.
 Before anything else, ISVs need a solution to their people problem.

 What leaders do differently